dirac-institute/sorcha/docs/installation.rst

 You can check that the Sorcha installation was done correctly, by downloading the Sorcha source code repository (Steps 1-4 **only**  of :ref:`dev_mode`) and then running::

-   touch ephemeris_output.csv
-   sorcha -c ./demo/PPConfig_test.ini -p ./demo/sspp_testset_colours.txt -ob ./demo/sspp_testset_orbits.des -e ./ephemeris_output.csv -pd ./demo/baseline_v2.0_1yr.db -o ./ -t testrun_e2e
+   sorcha -c ./demo/sorcha_config_demo.ini -p ./demo/sspp_testset_colours.txt -ob ./demo/sspp_testset_orbits.des -pd ./demo/baseline_v2.0_1yr.db -o ./ -t testrun_e2e -ar ./ar_files

 The output will appear in a csv file (testrun_e2e.csv) in your current directory.
 The first 51 lines of the csv file should look like this: